worthyag/SixLove/reports/finalReport.md

 **Code Snippet 13** The `Tag`, `Resource`, and `ArticleSection` models.<br>
 <br>

 With the resources created I registered the models to the `admin.site` so that I could populate the database with resources.
-I then created the views (refer to **Code Snippet 14**) necessary to process the data, and create an interface for the users.
+I then created the views (refer to **Code Snippet 14**) necessary to process the data, and the templates (refer to **Code Snippets 15** and **16**) needed to create an interface for the users.

 ```python
 @login_required